levsero/test_embed/README.md

 The bootstrap file will do the following:

-* Run `./script/setup_node_env` to ensure the correct versions of nvm, node, and npm, as well as getting all the latest dependencies.
+* Run `./script/setup_node_env` to install the correct versions of nvm, node, and npm, as well as all npm dependencies.
 * Run `bundle install` to get ruby dependencies
 * Run `npm run build` to generate snippet, framework and example files
 * Download rosetta translation and mappings into `src/translation/ze_translations.js` and `src/translation/ze_localeIdMap.js`